 Caffeine: Arabica has 1.1-1.5% caffeine content by weight while Robusta has 2.2-2.7% caffeine, nearly double Arabica.

 With that said, Robusta coffee isn’t to be dismissed as inferior.
-It plays a crucial role in the coffee world, particularly in the preparation of instant coffee.
+It plays a vital role in the coffee world, particularly in the preparation of instant coffee.

 In addition, Robusta beans are frequently used in espresso blends as the dense beans help produce a thicker crema and provide a powerful caffeine kick.